FTSadori/ArtificialSystem/README.md

 ### MOVA 4+
 The last note applies to **MOVA version 4 and above**, *don't worry if you don't understand what we are talking about, in the future you will understand and it will help you ;)*.
-Start input and output data from register №100, this will help you avoid unpredictable behavior, because some variables are created by the compiler, and you can overwrite them.
+Start input and output data from register №100, for example, this will help you avoid what may seem at first to be unpredictable behavior, because some variables are created by the compiler, and you can overwrite them.

+*Explanation for those who want to know more.
+If you use only registers before MOVA 4, then variables appear afterwards.
+Therefore, `a = 5` means that registers 0 and 1 are occupied, the first for a literal, the second for a variable.
+In addition, two memory locations are used for constants in the goto command, for example `goto smth 0 != 1`.*